berkeleyGamedev/DecalWebsite/pages/labs/lab11/lab11.md

 - Use Instantiate to spawn enemies

 - Multiple spawn points have been created for your convenience (feel free to create your own or modify the existing ones)
+    - FYI: spawn points are just empty gameobjects in a specifc location, basically marking a space in our game that we can refer back to in our scripts.
     - Use a loop or multiple yield statements to cycle through them so that enemies spawn in new locations each time

 ### Task 3: Give enemies coroutine based movement and turn them into actual sentries